RetroPie Setup Guide

 Chapter 6 – Performance Improvements

 This is surprisingly important.
-I normally don’t overclock any equipment, ever, but overclocking really does make a massive improvement on your RetroPi setup.
+I normally don’t overclock any equipment, ever, but overclocking really does make a massive improvement on your RetroPi setup, it’s the difference between some N64 games working great or being completely unplayable — if you want to play Goldeneye or Perfect Dark and have a good time, you’ll need this step.

 The most important setting oddly enough, is the v3d_frequency.
 This seems to provide more performance improvements than anything else I’ve found. disable_splash=1 just speeds up the boot process.